 - back to default 1/2s

-- Button 4: Switch between microphones and pickups input (initially it is set to microphones)
+- Button 4: Switch between microphones, pickups input and off

-However, if you press SET during play, you get access to more settings.
-There are four groups of settings, press SET more times to select a particular group, then use buttons 1-4 to change the desired parameter.
+If you press SET during play, you get access to one of four groups of settings.
+Press SET one or more times to select a particular group, then use buttons 1-4 to change the desired parameter.
 Row of red LEDs is used to indicate the current level of a particular setting between its minimal and maximal value.